oscar-system/Singular.jl/docs/src/transExt.md

 Singular.FunctionField(::Field, ::Array{String, 1}; ::Bool)
 ```

-In case the user does not want to specify a trancendece basis the following
+In case the user does not want to specify a transcendece basis the following
 constructor can be used.

 ```@docs